 To put it simply, a coded welder is someone who has completed a Welder Approval Test in a specific welding configuration.

-Each method is specific to a certain job in hand, some codes are more general and some are very specific
+Each method is specific to a certain job at hand, some codes are more general and some are very specific

-In the UK, the welder approval codes are done to BS EN (now ISO) standards.
+In the UK, the welder approval codes are done to BS EN ISO standards.
 The USA uses the ASME IX standard.

 Usually, a welding specification is provided for the job which you then need to qualify to that specification.